 A little-known tax write-off often overlooked is the cost of providing yourself snacks.
 The cost of caffeine can also be deducted (happy hour is not yet a deduction, in spite of my petitioning).

 Professional fees incurred by attorneys, accountants or other professionals can be deducted (although fees to have taxes prepared no longer are).
 These are general all-purpose deductions that apply to any business in which you are a subcontractor, freelancer or self-employed.

 How might these deductions translate to specific freelance work in Mexico?
 Let's take a look at some popular expat businesses.

 In addition to the general business deductions mentioned previously like a portion of the rent, utilities, and phone/internet being deductible, the cost of insurance premiums related to running a consulting business is entirely deductible as well.
 For consultants, this might include something like professional liability insurance or even insurance for your office.
 Licensing fees are deductible.

 Keep receipts for everything.
-As one who would find a crumpled receipt in a jacket two years after business lunch, I high recommend Evernote, where you can take a quick picture of the receipt and file it in the program, all nice and tidy.
+As one who would still find crumpled receipts in jacket pockets two years after a business lunch, I high recommend Evernote, where you can take a quick picture of the receipt and file it in the program, all nice and tidy.

-Some receipts will already be in a foreign denomination.
-You don’t need to reinforce the impression that your business is just one big party by handing them over with tequila and salsa stains all over them.
+Some receipts will already be in a foreign denomination, and BTW, you do not need to reinforce the impression that your business is just one big party by handing them over with tequila and salsa stains all over them.

 Artists/photographers/writers and other creatives